ELIGIBILITY: Applicants must be MECA alums.

 APPLICATION REQUIREMENTS: Prepare the following information in advance of submitting your application.
 Incomplete applications will not be considered for review.
 Please upload online the following documents and images, not zipped, but individually uploaded.

 - One-page statement of purpose explaining why you want to attend this residency (PDF)

 - Image descriptions that correspond to your images which include title, medium, size and year of completion.

 - Choice of top three dates

-All text documents listed above should be saved as a Word document or a PDF.
+All submissions must have been completed within the last three years.
+All documents listed above should be saved as a Word document or a PDF.